 Have You Heard About a Grammar Mistakes Checker?

 A grammar checker will look for check for grammar errors automatically.
 For example, a very good grammar checker is included with Microsoft Office Word.
 There are also plenty of third party tools that you can use.
 Some are free, while some require some sort of subscription.
-Hiring a good English helper when writing your academic papers can prove invaluable.
+Hiring a good helper to provide English homework help, or when writing any of your academic papers can prove invaluable.
 It will really save you from making a lot of common mistakes.